m-lutter/portfolio/Circuit 1: 5421 BCD/readme.md

 # Circuit 1: 5421 BCD to 7-Segment Display
-For this circuit, I built a circuit that takes in a 5421 BCD value through a DIP switch and outputs the number using a 7 segment common cathode display.
+This circuit takes a 5421 BCD value via a DIP switch and outputs the number using a 7 segment common cathode display.
 My goal for this circuit was to create an optimized circuit using only AND, OR, and NOT gates, optimizing for the fewest number of gates.

 ## Finding and Optimizing Boolean Expressions